danielbrzn/ShopifyHelper/README.md

-# ShopifyDestroyer
+# ShopifyHelper

-ShopifyDestroyer aims to be a solution for quickly adding a product to cart on Shopify-based websites by avoiding the need for the user to manually select the product parameters, saving valuable time.
+ShopifyHelper aims to be a solution for quickly adding a product to cart on Shopify-based websites by avoiding the need for the user to manually select the product parameters, saving valuable time.

 ## Getting Started